- Last updated on November 16th, 2018 -

 Based on Wikipedia, horsepower is a unit in the foot-pound-second that was adopted in the late 18th century by James Watt, to compare the output of steam engines with the power of draft horses.
 It was later expanded to be used in other types of engineering and machinery, including an electric motor.

 The electrical power level of 1 HP is approximately equivalent to 746 watts (W).
 To convert HP to W, do the multiplication with 746 and to convert from watts to HP, multiply with 0.00134.

 The power (P) in watts (W) is equal to the voltage in volts (V), times the current (I) in amps (A):

 The marketing words vs. the reality

-There’s a solid reason on our suggestion to take blender that stated at least has 2 HP output.
-In fact, regardless the capability statement of providing a specific number of HP, the blender machine actually can never reach that number of output in the real deal.
+There’s a solid reason for our suggestion to take blender that stated at least has 2 HP output.
+In fact, regardless of the capability statement of providing a specific number of HP, the blender machine actually can never reach that number of output in the real deal.